dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-dynamodb.md

 ## Partition Keys

-The DynamoDB state store will use the `key` property provided in the requests to the Dapr API to determine the partition key.
+The DynamoDB state store uses the `key` property provided in the request to determine the partition key.
 This can be overridden by specifying a metadata field in the request with a key of `partitionKey` and a value of the desired partition.

 The following operation uses `tony-stark` as the partition key value sent to DynamoDB: